 A Healthy Mind Leads to a Healthy Body

 Ayurveda is not just another method of disease treatment.
 Practitioners describe it as an intricately conceived system of inner science that involves positive health and natural living.
-The goal of this healing tradition is to show how to harmonize ourselves with the greater Universe that exists within and around us.
+The goal of an Ayurvedic lifestyle is to harmonize ourselves with the greater Universe that exists within and around us.

-Ancient Vedic literature clearly explains how we can maintain our health and well-being through the judicious use of therapies, massages, herbal medicines, diet control, and exercise.
+Ancient Vedic literature clearly explains how we can maintain our health and well-being through the judicious use of therapies, massages, herbal medicines, diet control (e.g., mindful eating), and exercise.

 According to this traditional system, a healthy mind leads to a healthy body.
 What we think affects how we physically feel – while what we eat and drink cannot fail to have a profound effect on our mind.

-Specifically, the ancient Vedic concepts of sattva (purity and balance), rajas (agitation), and tamas (inertia) are considered to be the three forms of mind-based consciousness (more on this later).
+Specifically, the ancient Vedic concepts of sattva (purity and balance), rajas (agitation), and tamas (inertia) are considered to be the three forms of mind-based consciousness that deliver many health benefits (more on this later).

 Why Food Is So Important in Ayurvedic Medicine

-Interestingly, according to the principles of an Ayurvedic diet, food provides much more than physical sustenance for the body.
+Interestingly, according to the principles of an Ayurvedic diet, food provides much more than physical sustenance for the body or something to be manipulated for weight loss.
 Indeed, food is thought to shape and shift the mind, influencing both the ability to think and even deep emotions.